jakop345/cloudron-box/README.md

    (replace the username and path to rmappdir.sh to match your environment)

-** Verify using rmdirapp.sh --check .
+** Verify using `sudo rmdirapp.sh --check`.
 This should print 'OK'

 Running
 -------
 * ./run.sh - this starts up nginx to serve up the webadmin ** https://HOSTNAME should now be accessible
-** https://localhost will also work but will break oauth redirection
+** Do not use https://localhost.
+It will appear to work work but will break oauth redirection

 * DEBUG=box:* ./app.js - this the main box code
 ** NODE_ENV is set to production by default